enusbaum/Matryoshka/README.md

     - By recursively including the `auth_stack` in each token, the call stack is built.

 #### Optional Fields
+- **`sid`** (Service ID):
+  - Specifies the Service ID of the service that signed the current parent JWT, and is the top of the stack for the `auth_stack`
+  - This can be an internal organizational identifier or a human readable namespace
+  - **Purpose**:
+    - Allows identification of services that are part of the `auth_stack`
+    - Can be used to restrict access to services if a service in the chain is not permitted (crossing permissions boundaries)

 - **`depth`**:
   - Indicates the current `auth_stack` depth at the current point.
   - **Purpose:**: